DefectDojo/django-DefectDojo/README.md

 See [Release and branch model](BRANCHING-MODEL.md)

+## Roadmap
+A magical, illusionary, non-existent, YMMV, wannabe, no guarantees list of thing we may or may not be working on:
+- New permission model
+- Push groups of findings to a single JIRA ticket
+- Reimport matching improvements

 ## Support, Bug Reports and Getting Involved
 Please come to our Slack channel first, where we can try to help you or point you in the right direction: